Skip to main content

 In this example, HTTP traffic load balancing was configured between three servers.

-Requests received at the virtual server address 172.20.120.121:3080are redirected to the real servers one by one according to the selected method.
+Requests arriving at the virtual server address 172.20.120.121:3080 are redirected to the real servers one by one according to the selected method.

 Below is a demonstration of how switching between servers occurs when accessing the same address.
 For clarity, the content on each server is different.